-According to the National Consumer Price Index issued by the Federal Statistical Office (FSO), which measures price trends on the basis of a basket of the principal consumer goods and services purchased by Swiss households, the overall index for telecommunications services declined by 0.5 percentage points between 2020 and 2021.
+According to the National Consumer Price Index issued by the Federal Statistical Office (FSO), which measures price trends on the basis of a basket of the principal consumer goods and services purchased by Swiss households, the overall index for telecommunications services declined by 0.7 percentage points between 2021 and 2022.
 The index for mobile telephone communications rose slightly since last year (+1.3%).
 Prices for combined fixed-line and mobile services, which are proving ever more popular with customers, have been falling for a number of years.
 They dropped by 2.2% between 2021 and 2022.

 The mobile telephony prices covered by OFCOM's Statistical Observatory, which are based on the lowest rates offered by providers on the Swiss market, reveal considerable differences, however.

 Mobile telephony prices in Switzerland are still among the highest internationally for the medium-sized basket.
 This is confirmed by the Teligen price baskets published by the market research company Strategy Analytics, which are based on OECD methodology and take into account the most competitive products offered by the largest carriers in each country.
-They are below the OECD average for the small and large baskets, but more detail is needed to understand this finding fully.
+They are below the OECD average for the large baskets, however, although more detail is needed to understand this finding fully.

-The price basket for Switzerland factors in the three network operators Salt, Sunrise and Swisscom, as well as the secondary and tertiary brands UPC, Yallo and M-Budget.
+The price basket for Switzerland factors in the three network operators Salt, Sunrise and Swisscom, as well as the secondary and tertiary brands Yallo and M-Budget.
 These include products and options from both the prepaid and contract segments.
-For a medium-use basket of voice and data connections (100 calls and 2 GB of data), a customer in Switzerland paid almost CHF 4 per month more than the OECD-wide average in August 2021 (CHF 19.90 vs. CHF 16.20).
-In terms of the cheapest offer Switzerland comes in 23rd and thus in the third containing the most expensive countries.
+For a medium-use basket of voice and data connections (100 calls and 2 GB of data), customers in Switzerland paid almost CHF 6 per month more than the OECD-wide average in August 2022 (CHF 20.10 vs. CHF 14.40).
+In terms of the cheapest offer Switzerland comes in 29th and thus in the third containing the most expensive countries.
 Only six countries have higher prices.

-Customers with high usage requirements (unlimited calls and 20 GB of data) paid almost CHF 8 less per month in Switzerland than the OECD average (CHF 25.60 vs. CHF 33.20).
-Switzerland still ranks 14th, however, and ten or so countries offer comparable products for less than CHF 20 per month.
+Customers with high usage requirements (unlimited calls and 20 GB of data) paid almost CHF 3 less per month in Switzerland than the OECD average (CHF 25.60 vs. CHF 28.20).
+This places Switzerland in the middle of the field at 16th place.